Search results for:

 When installing software on an Ubuntu-based server, you'd typically do this using the Linux shell or terminal (command line).
 It may seem a bit daunting at first.
 However, the focus of this guide is to help walk you through downloading and installing software on a Linux server running Ubuntu.
 By following this guide, you'll be able to install any compatible software on your Ubuntu-based server.

-apt-get utility is a powerful and free package management command line program, that is used to work with Ubuntu’s APT (Advanced Packaging Tool) library to perform installation of new software packages, removing existing software packages, upgrading of existing software packages and even used to upgrading the entire operating system.
+The apt-get utility is a powerful and free package management command-line program used to work with Ubuntu's APT (Advanced Packaging Tool) library to install new software packages, remove existing software packages, and upgrade existing software packages, and even used to upgrading the entire operating system.

 apt-get install nano

 When you issue this command, you'll be prompted to confirm the installation of your selected software by pressing the "_y_" key on your keyboard.
 Alternatively, you can also issue this same command but passing in the "-y" switch.
 By doing this, you'll not need to confirm the installation of the software.
 For example, to install nano using the switch, the command would be formatted as follows.